an-dr/creator/README.md

 [![Version](https://img.shields.io/github/v/tag/an-dr/creator?filter=v*&label=Version&color=67cdcc)](https://github.com/an-dr/creator/releases)

 **Creator** is a TUI application designed to simplify starting new projects using user-defined templates.

-⚠️ WARNING: This project is a work in progress and may contain unhandled exceptions or bugs.
-Only the "happy path" is guaranteed to work 😅.

 Contributions are welcome!
 Feel free to submit feature requests or bug reports.